trinhvanson1997/aws-note/note_google_cloud_machine_learning_profressional_certificate.md

 ## Polynomal transform
 Synthetic features can be created to model non-linear relationships between two features.
 These synthetic features can then be used as inputs to a linear model to enable it to represent nonlinearities.

+## synthetic feature
+A feature not present among the input features, but assembled from one or more of them.
+Methods for creating synthetic features include the following:
+  - Bucketing a continuous feature into range bins.
+  - Creating a feature cross.
+  - Multiplying (or dividing) one feature value by other feature value(s) or by itself.
+For example, if a and b are input features, then the following are examples of synthetic features:
+    + a*b
+    + a^2
+  - Applying a transcendental function to a feature value.
+For example, if c is an input feature, then the following are examples of synthetic features:
+    + sin(c)
+    + ln(c)

 ## Categorical data
 **Categorical data** has a _specific set_ of possible values.
 For example:
 - The different species of animals in a national park